Cookadle/cart253/Mod-Jam/Mod_Jam_2.md

 ## [Kaim](https://kaim-bit.github.io/cart253/topics/Mod-Jam/frogfrogfrog/)
 This [“frog” game](https://github.com/kaim-bit/cart253/tree/main/topics/Mod-Jam/frogfrogfrog) was not what I expected at all, there's not even a frog anymore but a canon instead, which is a unique concept  I have not seen in this class.
 To have the canon ball bounce back down the screen instead of just making it disappear when it goes upwards is also a cool detail.
 It  doesn't change much to the game, but it strangely satisfies me as a player/viewer.
 The backstory in the instructions was a great idea, I  actually got excited to try the game  after reading it.

 As I identify as an artist (my opinion could be bias) before I identify as a  programmer, I do have to say the lack of “art” does make steer away from the game after 2/3 tries.
 Not to say art isn't present, but it feels a bit flat.

-I thought maybe the game over screen would be a bit pushed like the instructions screen but was greeted with a dark blue screen who would just bring me back to the menu
+I thought maybe the game over screen would be a bit pushed like the instructions screen but was greeted with a dark blue screen who would just bring me back to the menu.
+I took a look at the function game over ( if (menu.state === "Lost") {) to see maybe I had to reach a certain point to get a special background or maybe it did not load correctly but found that this functions focused solely on making the bg blue and bringing back the flying button.

-While the menu is not what you would typically find for starting screen, I do find it a bit frustrating to have to hover over a moving square to get to the game as well.
+While the menu is not what you would typically find for starting screen(+1 for creativity), I do find it a bit frustrating to have to hover over a moving square to get to the game or instructions menu.

 ## [Kerven](https://yatsukki.github.io/cart253/topic/events/flying-frogs/)